kloudyuk/crawl/README.md

 ## Example

-The following example shows how to get a customized list of Lambda functions across all accounts & regions using this library
+The following example shows how to get a list of Lambda functions across all accounts & regions using this library

 ```go
 package main